-In 2014, the increase in Passenger revenue was mainly attributable to a 5% increase in capacity and a 2% increase in yield.
-Our largest ancillary product remains the EvenMore[TM] Space seats, generating approximately \$200 million in revenue, an increase of over 16% compared to 2013.
+In 2015, the increase in Passenger revenue was mainly attributable to a 9.4% increase in revenue passengers and a 0.8% increase in average fare.
+Our largest ancillary product remains the EvenMoreTM Space seats, generating approximately \$228 million in revenue, an increase of over 14% compared to 2014.

-In 2014, Other revenue increased by \$4 million compared to 2013.
-While there was a \$42 million increase in revenues mainly from fees, Getaways sales, the marketing component of TrueBlue® point sales and on-board product sales, this was offset by a \$38 million reduction in third party LiveTV revenue as a result of the sale of LiveTV in June 2014.
+In 2015, Other revenue increased by \$49 million compared to 2014.
+The increase in Other revenue was primarily due to an increase in bag fees partly attributable to our new Fare Options pricing structure.
+Also contributing to the increase was revenues mainly from GetawaysTM, which was evolved during 2016 to JetBlue® Vacations sales and the marketing component of TrueBlue® point sales, which was offset by the \$30 million of revenue prior to the sale of LiveTV in June 2014.